Why Hire a Car Accident Lawyer?

 - Medical Payment Coverage or Personal Injury Protection – In North Carolina, this coverage (often called MedPay or Med Pay), is not required.
 In South Carolina, the analogous coverage is called Personal Injury Protection (PIP), but it is also not mandatory.

 - Uninsured/Underinsured Motorist Coverage (UM/UIM) – Just because every driver in the Carolinas is required to carry insurance doesn’t mean everyone does, or that they carry enough insurance to cover the damages and losses they cause.
 Whatever the reason, your own policy can include Uninsured Motorist Coverage (UM) or Underinsured Motorist Coverage (UIM).
 These come from your own insurance company in the event you are in an accident with someone with no insurance or inadequate insurance.
+And sometimes making a claim on this insurance, called a first party insurance claim, is advisable.

 - Driver’s Personal Assets – In rare cases, the damage to you may far exceed the amount insurance is required to pay.
 In these cases, we may be able to seek compensation from the driver who injured you through their personal assets.